Janipher/system_engineering-devops/0x03-shell_variables_expansions/README.md

-Script that lists environment variables
+Script that lists all local variables and environment variables, and functions